 When included in this Quarterly Report on Form 10-Q, or in other documents that Investar Holding Corporation (the "Company," "we," "our," or "us") files with the Securities and Exchange Commission ("SEC") or in statements made by or on behalf of the Company, words like "may," "should," "could," "predict," "potential," "believe," "think," "will likely result," "expect," "continue," "will," "anticipate," "seek," "estimate," "intend," "plan," "projection," "would," "outlook" and similar expressions or the negative version of those words are intended to identify forward-looking statements as defined by the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements are based on assumptions and estimates that management believes to be reasonable in light of the information available at the time such statements are made.
+These forward-looking statements involve a variety of risks and uncertainties that could cause actual results to differ materially from those described therein.
+The Company's forward-looking statements are based on assumptions and estimates that management believes to be reasonable in light of the information available at the time such statements are made.
 However, many of the matters addressed by these statements are inherently uncertain and could be affected by many factors beyond management's control.
 A number of important factors could cause actual results to differ materially from those indicated by the forward-looking statements.
 These factors include, but are not limited to, the following, any one or more of which could materially affect the outcome of future events: